wychwitch/Obsidian-Dice-Roller-Tables/README.md

 # Obsidian-Dice-Roller-Tables
-This is a collection of Dice Roller Tables that I use to run my DND campaigns!
+This is a collection of Dice Roller Tables (and some Rant generators) that I use to run my DND campaigns!
 Feel free to fork, remix, and tweak to suit your needs!
 I'm also open to pull requests!

-**Please update to the latest version of the dice roller and buttons plugins to be able to use these pages!**
+**Please update to the latest version of the dice roller, buttons, and Rant plugins to be able to use these pages!**

 It's also recommended that you turn off *Display formula with results*, *Display Lookup Table Roll*, and *Show Dice Button* for maximum compatibility!